tojikoumori/WA-Ghost-Notifier-And-Chatroom/README.md

 • The UI stays on your taskbar, and has a whatsapp icon.

-• It's been designed to have a 2000s-ish japanese chatroom aesthetic - although I would like to polish it, but currently have no ideas how :(
+• It's been designed to have a 2000s-ish japanese chatroom aesthetic - although I would like to polish it

 • You can import your full chat history from whatsapp to the UI